 Since the NCFL rules change for PF does not take effect until May, we have decided that the BCFL will implement the rules change as of January 1, 2020 to give our teams a chance to compete with the new format.
 Until then, we will continue to use 2 minute final focus and summary and 2 minutes prep time.

-The BCFL Fall meeting took place on August 19, 2019.
-Meeting minutes are available here: 2019 Fall Coach's Meeting Minutes (64 downloads)
+The BCFL Fall meeting took place (virtually) on August 23, 2020.
+Meeting minutes are available here:

 The BCFL was sad to lose one of its founding members this year.
 We wanted to share some memories of Trish Ostermann from those who knew her well.